 ||

+*The max LTV ratios permitted are the lesser of the LTV ratios above or the max LTV ratios for the transaction.
 NOTE: A two-year waiting period is permitted if extenuating circumstances can be documented, with max LTV ratios of the lesser of 90% or the max LTV ratios for the transaction.
+DU/LP approval is required. |

 Avoid Foreclosure - Know Your Options